Every time we are out and about with kids, I see it. And my eyes still go wide, my heart sinks, my stomach balls up. The SUGAR.

 With just two of these items, they have already blown their allotted daily intake.
 Add pasta for dinner, cereal or pastry for breakfast, and a side of chips to either and you’ve got insulin resistance in the making.

 And then we expect them to stay awake, and focus for hours on end with little to no movement in their tired and stressed little bodies.
-And then we expect them to perform their sport without any real fuel for their system.
-It boggles me that teachers are still celebrating every good thing in the classroom with candy.
+We expect them to perform their sport without any real fuel for their system.

-We seet= kids in our office DAILY for Nutrition Response Testing who’re dealing with all kinds of issues where sugar tests as an underlaying cause: headaches, ADHD, weight concerns, acne, body pain, skin issues,
+We see kids in our office DAILY for Nutrition Response Testing who are dealing with all kinds of issues where sugar tests as an underlaying cause: headaches, ADHD, weight concerns, acne, body pain, skin issues, and more.

 These “instead of” options give the growing body the fat and protein it needs along with healthy carbohydrates to fuel it.